nocomplexity/ArchitecturePlaybook/businessarchitecture.rst

    creating a business architecture using the ArchiMate modelling™ language.
 The Archi tool is targeted toward all levels of Architects.
    The tool is MIT Licensed, so it provides a low cost solution to users who are looking for a free, open ArchiMate modeling tool.

+   Warning: Using archimate is in essence not agile.
+So mainly large corporations and governments use it.
+Archimate is an Enterprise Architecture (EA) modelling language.
+So not suited for software modelling and software engineering.
+It is however very good for business modelling and creating high level relations to IT systems.

 -  `Causal Loop
    Diagram <https://nocomplexity.com/causalloopdiagram/>`__.
 Tool to make easy causal loop diagrams in your browser.
 A causal loop diagram